-All facilities discharging produced water shall be clearly identified with an all-weather sign posted at each outfall and flow monitoring locations (points of compliance).
-This sign shall, as a minimum, convey the following information:
+All facilities discharging produced water shall be clearly identified with an all-weather sign posted at each outfall, and at the outlet of each receiving reservoir listed in Table 1 below.
+This sign shall, at a minimum, convey the following information:

 - a.
 The name of the company, corporation, person(s) who holds the discharge permit, and the WYPDES permit number; - b.
-The contact name and phone number of the person responsible for the records associated with the permit; - c.
-The name of the facility (lease, well number, etc.) and the outfall number as identified by the discharge permit.
+The contact name and phone number of the person responsible for the records associated with the permit;